 The fact that IoT connects devices behind a firewall is a major demerit.
 This may compromise the security of IoT devices.
 Hence, in the coming years, a major focus will have to be on adding a relevant security framework between the network and app, besides linking the IoT-connected devices.

 Better consumer adoption

-The year’s to come will see a major shift in the use pattern of IoT.
-From consumer IoT devices, the world is likely to see a greater adoption of IoT in the industrial processes and system IoT-based predictive maintenance of industrial equipment is an example of this.
-There are many companies that are already adopting Industrial IoT (IIoT) for improvement in their process efficiency and productivity.
+The years to come will see a major shift in the use pattern of IoT.
+From consumer IoT devices, the world is likely to see greater adoption of IoT in the industrial processes and system IoT-based predictive maintenance of industrial equipment is an example of this.
+There are many companies that are already adopting Industrial IoT (IIoT) to improve their process efficiency and productivity.

 IoT and Smart Homes

-As urban standard of living goes up, people in the cities are looking to install smart home systems in their homes.
-These technologies encompass areas such as smart lighting, smart air conditioning and ventilation.
-Various smart voice assistants such as Alexa, Google voice assistant already provide interconnectivity of your home devices using the IoT technology.
+As the urban standard of living goes up, people in the cities are looking to install smart home systems in their homes.
+These technologies encompass areas such as smart lighting, smart air conditioning, and ventilation.
+Various smart voice assistants such as Alexa, and Google voice assistants already provide interconnectivity of your home devices using the IoT technology.
 And this is just the beginning.

 Adoption of IoT technology in the healthcare sector

-Various IoT devices such as wearable smart watches, wellness tech devices etc are being used to collect and track crucial patient health data to improve wellness through IoT technology.
-One of the brightest possibilities of use of IoT in the healthcare sector is telemedicine.
-It will aid in supporting activities such as patient data record keeping, accessing reports from multiple locations remotely etc.
+Various IoT devices such as wearable smart watches, wellness tech devices, etc are being used to collect and track crucial patient health data to improve wellness through IoT technology.
+One of the brightest possibilities for the use of IoT in the healthcare sector is telemedicine.
+It will aid in supporting activities such as patient data record keeping, accessing reports from multiple locations remotely, etc.